pghalliday/currency-market/README.md

 var operation  = new Operation({
   reference: '550e8400-e29b-41d4-a716-446655440000',
   account: 'Peter',
-  sequence: 625879,
-  timestamp: 1371737390976,
   // Cancel the order submitted by acount ID 'Peter' with operation sequence 615368
   cancel: {
     sequence: 615368
   }
 });

-// The resulting delta will have the following structure var delta = {
+// On successful application the `delta.result` will have the following fields

-  sequence: 35489,
-  operation: operation,
-  result: {
-    // The new level of locked funds in the order's offer currency
+// The new level of locked funds in the order's offer currency var lockedFunds = delta.result.lockedFunds;
-    lockedFunds: new Amount('5216.9584')
-  }
-};
 ```

 #### `JSON.stringify`